DrooLTU/dockerised-airflow-and-dbt-core/README.md

 # The learning part
 I will now write about the things there are to learn from this project.
 Even though the setup part alone has a learning curve I will try to explain why I did some things this way.
 ### The shared volume, again.
 Working with Docker alone can be a difficult task at first.
 It becomes even harder when there's a need to run docker images with a dockerised Airflow (inception deepens!).
 The biggest hurdle is how to pass files (like credential JSON files) to the container without having to build them into the image we want to run (the dbt image) as it can cause security issues, especially for public images.
-One solution that I figured out without 3rd party implementation is to have a folder under Airflow project structure, in this case the folder is called 'shared', bind it to a named docker volume (the 'shared-creds-volume'), and then have a task in the dag to copy over the files we need in the image launched by DockerOperator.
+One solution that I figured out without 3rd party implementation is to have a folder under Airflow project structure, in this case the folder is called 'shared', bind it to a named docker volume (the 'shared-creds-volume'), and then have a task in the DAG to copy over the files we need in the image launched by DockerOperator.

 This is how it can be done:
 ```python